Logiqx/wst-results/docs/team/notes.md

   - Take a note of the rider name and the motion ID
 - Spares can be assigned with the previous name blacked out, ideally labelled "wing" or "kite"
   - Take a note of the rider name and the motion ID

+#### Configuration

+- Dummy records in motions.csv so that unallocated motions will have their data downloaded at the beach.
+  - e.g. `99,724,2024-04-21,2024-04-30,ZZZ601ZZZ,TBC,TBC,TBC`